Skip to content

 • Priority Area 8: Housing

-TAFE SA will remove barriers to learning and earning by strengthening staff capability, improving supports for children, young people and adults with disability, enabling smooth transitions through education and into employment, fostering inclusive workplaces, and using data to drive continuous improvement.
+TAFE SA will remove barriers to learning and employment by strengthening staff capability, improving supports for people living with disability across all ages, enabling smooth transitions through education into employment, fostering inclusive workplaces, and using data to drive continuous improvement.

 • Priority Area 1: Targeted Knowledge, Understanding and Support

-TAFE SA will build an education workforce with the knowledge, skills and confidence to support students with disability to succeed.
-This includes strengthening staff awareness and capability through targeted training, including Disability Standards for Education training, and monitoring participation across teaching and learning and people management roles.
+TAFE SA will build staff capability to support student success through targeted disability training, including the Disability Standards for Education and monitoring workforce participation across teaching and learning and management roles.

 • Priority Area 2: Supports and Resources for Children and Young People